3JTek/General-Assembly-Notes/module-01/html-forms.md

 ### The `name` attribute

-If you want to actually collect the data from a form, you **must** add a name attribute, otherwise the data cannot be assigned any meaning.
+If you want to actually collect the data from a form, you **must** add a name attribute.

 ```html
 <input type="text" /> <!-- no data collected, the field is useless! -->